mikrodev/Documentation/documentation/docs/Mikrodiagram-Updating-Firmware.md

 * Connect the USB cable between the computer and the device.

+* In order to update the firmware file on the device, the Serial Loader application is first opened.
+Right click on Telediagram or Microdiagram application, the file location of the application opens.
+Serial Loader application is found in this opened file and run.

 * Click the "..." button and select the firmware with .mx3 extension.

 <center>